bryangreener/Denso/Compare_GPOs/README.md

 ### Prerequisites

 This program requires a folder containing GPO html reports as input.
-To get these reports, you can use the following two lines in powershell.
+To get these reports, you can use the following command in powershell.

 ```Powershell
 Get-GPO -all | %{ Get-GPOReport -Name $_.DisplayName -ReportType HTML -Path "C:\bin_folder\$($_.DisplayName).html" }